ArekMiszcz/react-node-core/README.md

-# React Node Core
+# Graphic arithmetic operations system

-This is a simple example how i solved a problem with graphic representation of logic operation by using SVG and d3js library.
+This is a simple example how i solved a problem with graphic representation of arithmetic operation by using SVG and d3js library.

 This is only introduction to more advanced system which i plan to create.